jeffvance/rhs-hadoop-install/README.md

   execute via the main scripts found in /usr/share/rhs-hadoop-install.

   RHS sits on top of XFS, which is on top of LVM, which runs on RAID-6 disks.
   This environment is required of every data storage node in the cluster.
-It is expected that all nodes in the storage cluster have RHS 3.0+ installed, and password-less SSH is necessary between the "deploy-from" node (where the main scripts run) to all nodes in the cluster.
+It is expected that all nodes in the storage cluster have RHS 3.0+ installed, and password-less SSH is necessary between the "deploy-from" node (from which the main scripts are run) to all nodes in the cluster.

+  The recommended topology for a big data RHS cluster is one RHEL 6.5 Ambari management server, 1 (different) RHEL 6.5 Yarn-master server, and N (as a multiple of 2) RHS 3.0 storage nodes.
+It is possible to combine the Yarn node and the Ambari node, or even for these servers to be storage nodes, but this configuration is not recommended.

   To install this package:
    - cd /usr/share,